dominodatalab/python-domino/README.md

 * *isDirect:* (Optional) Whether or not this command should be passed directly to a shell.
 * *commitId:* (Optional) The commitId to launch from.
 If not provided, will launch from latest commit.
 * *title:* (Optional) A title for the run.
 * *tier:* (Optional) The hardware tier to use for the run.
+This is the human-readable name of the hardware tier, such as "Free", "Small", or "Medium".
 Will use project default tier if not provided.
 * *publishApiEndpoint:* (Optional) Whether or not to publish an API endpoint from the resulting output.